efratmuller/MAAMOUL/README.md

 MAAMOUL is a knowledge-based computational method that integrates metagenomic and metabolomic data to identify custom data-driven microbial metabolic modules associated with disease states.
 Unlike traditional statistical approaches, MAAMOUL leverages prior biological knowledge about bacterial metabolism to link genes to metabolites through a global, microbiome-wide metabolic network, and then projects genes' and metabolites' disease-association scores onto this network.
 The identified 'modules' are sub-networks in this graph that are significantly enriched with disease-associated features, both metagenomic and metabolomic.

-For further details see: Muller E, Baum S, and Borenstein E. __"Detecting Microbiome-Metabolome Alterations in Disease Using Metabolic Networks."__ _In preparation_
+For further details see: Muller E, Baum S, and Borenstein E. __"Detecting Microbiome-Metabolome Alterations in Disease Using Metabolic Networks."__ _In preparation_.

 <img src="docs/wiki_figure.png" width="700">